 Parsley is considered a biennial but is treated as an annual in cold climates.
 This herb can be grown in containers or out in the garden and is generally established through seeds.
 Read on to learn more about how to grow parsley.

 Parsley seeds can be started indoors or out.
 While they can be sown directly in the garden as soon as the soil is manageable in spring, the best time when to plant parsley seeds is to sow them indoors about six weeks beforehand.
 This is typically due to its slow germination rate, which can take up to three weeks or more.
 As parsley seeds are quite small, there’s no need for covering them with soil.
 When planting parsley, simply sprinkle seeds on top of the soil and mist well with water.

-Once seeds have sprouted, you should thin them down to only one or two plants per pot.
+Once seeds have sprouted, thin them down to only one or two plants per pot.
 Spring is the ideal time for planting parsley seedlings in the garden.